 Select your target MongoDB database (or collection) that you want to copy your source collection to.

-Right-click your target and choose “Paste Collection” from the context menu.
+Right-click your target and choose Paste Collection.

 3. Configure Copy & Paste

-Note that this usually only relevant when you decide to copy a collection into another, existing target collection).
+Note that this usually only relevant when you decide to copy a collection into another, existing target collection.

-To finish, click “Paste Collection”, and your source collection will be copied to your target.
+To finish, click Paste Collection.
+This will copy your source collection to your target.